-User-first design is one of the biggest factors in the success of your intranet software and one of the most important global intranet trends for the future.
-The only way to make your business intranet software successful and relevant is to create a good experience that will engage your employees - every day.
+User-first design is one of the biggest factors in the success of your employee intranet and one of the most important global intranet trends for the future.
+The only way to make your employee intranet successful and relevant is to create a good experience that will engage your employees - every day.
 Without employee usage, your system becomes irrelevant in the workplace, therefore useless.

-The good news is that the key to intranet success is in your hands: Focusing on design and visuals is the name of the game.
+The good news is that the key to corporate intranet success is in your hands: Focusing on design and visuals is the name of the game.
 An engaging, streamlined, and well-designed User Interface (UI) will boost intranet adoption rates and increase employee engagement.
-You could host perfect content and offer state-of-the-art socialization tools, but if your UI is confusing, none of it will matter.
-Users will be confused and frustrated, leaving your company intranet software an empty wasteland.
+You could host perfect content and offer state-of-the-art socialization technology, but if your UI is confusing, none of it will matter.
+Users will be confused and frustrated, leaving your employee intranet an empty wasteland.

 We are seeing employee intranet software UI’s break away from cookie-cutter design.
 Instead, current intranet design trends boast customized, individualistic approaches.
 These new designs will be built with the user in mind and will include new, exciting features that engage employees.

 Along these same lines, we will start seeing intranets trend toward visuals and diagrams over text and lists.
 We’ve already seen this happen with social media, just look at the rise of Instagram.
 The days of forcing employees to sift and scroll through endless text are over.
-With user-centric intranet tools becoming the norm, leadership teams are expected to deliver information and create content that will engage employees.
+With user-centric intranets becoming the norm, leadership teams are expected to deliver information and create content that will engage employees.
 Easy-to-understand messages are key.
-User-first design will drive the intranet adoption process and keep employees coming back to your intranet software, whether it’s to find answers to burning questions, or help to complete tasks.
+User-first design will drive the intranet adoption process and keep employees coming back to your corporate intranet, whether it’s to find answers to burning questions, or help to complete tasks.

-- SaaS intranet vs. Build your own intranet
+- SaaS intranet vs Build your own intranet

-Building your own intranet can be a huge time-and-money sinkhole for your business.
-It takes a skilled team a long time to design, build, install, and then manage a custom-built business intranet software.
+Building your own employee intranet can be a huge time-and-money sinkhole for your business.
+It takes a skilled team a long time to design, build, install, and then manage a custom-built business intranet.

-Now, we are seeing a rise in companies hosting and providing intranet software to sell to enterprises in need of a new tool.
-There are now close to a 100 different cloud-based intranet software that are available.
-All of them can be compared, customized and tested by your company to see what a successful employee intranet software for your working environment would be.
+Now, we are seeing a rise in companies hosting and providing employee intranets to sell to enterprises in need of a new tool.
+There are now close to a 100 different cloud-based intranets that are available.
+All of them can be compared, customized and tested by your company to see what a successful employee intranets for your working environment would be.
 Most intranet vendors specialize in specific features, like employee directories or social features – you can pick your intranet with your preferred product features.

 Purchasing software versus building it can drastically cut down the intranet adoption and implementation time.
 The core product has already been built, tested, and perfected by the supplier.
-Take time to research and test your intranet software before purchasing it – after that process you are virtually ready to go.
-They will also provide you with customization solutions and they will take care of updating the software, so all you’ll need to worry about is your own internal communication strategy.
+Take time to research and test your employee intranet before purchasing it – after that process you are virtually ready to go.
+They will also provide you with customization and they will take care of updating the software, so all you’ll need to worry about is your own Internal Communication strategy.

-While having a company intranet software solves a host of problems, there are many other external collaboration tools needed to get the job done.
+While having an employee intranet solves a host of problems, there are many other external collaboration tools needed to get the job done.
 Many digital workplaces already rely heavily on external tools.
-So, instead of trying to improve on tools that are already functioning well, a successful intranet software integrates them.
+So, instead of trying to improve on tools that are already functioning well, a successful employee intranet integrates them.

 Integration allows digital workplaces to streamline information and put all pieces of the digital workplace in one place.
-For example, Happeo’s integration with G Suite allows all of your company’s documents, calendars, and groups directory to be seamlessly integrated into your new intranet software.
-Happeo also integrates with Slack, which is the leading messaging Software as a Service (SaaS) tool today.
+For example, Happeo’s integration with Google Workspace (formerly G Suite) allows all of your company’s documents, calendars, and groups directory to be seamlessly integrated into your new employee intranet.
+Happeo also integrates with Slack, which is the leading messaging Software as a Service (SaaS) business today.

 Integration doesn’t take a big overhaul or move of data from one system to another.
-Integrated systems and the use of API’s help smooth the intranet adoption process by connecting the tools your organization already uses.
+Integrated systems and the use of API’s help smooth the intranet adoption process by connecting the apps your organization already uses.
 Mass-integration and SSO eliminates constant switching between different software and login.
-It houses all the tools that employees need in one platform.
-Your company intranet software shouldn’t be seen as a replacement for these collaborative tools, but instead a hub that supports and integrates them into the connected workplace.
+It houses all the apps that employees need in one digital space.
+Your employee intranet shouldn’t be seen as a replacement for these collaborative tools, but instead a hub that supports and integrates them into the connected workplace.

 The old ways of intranet with top-down communication to the masses is gone.
 Instead we are shifting to targeted content.
 Employees expect personalized and relevant content that will directly relate to their tasks at hand.
 We are going to see a rise in storytelling narrative throughout the workplace, especially from leadership teams, to create content that employees find engaging and meaningful.